jyotisood/Python-Projects/README.md

 - The future of machine learning

 ### Up and Down With the Kardashians
-In this Project, you will explore the data underneath the hype in the form of search interest data from Google Trends.
-You'll recreate the Google Trends plot to visualize their ups and downs over time, then make a few custom plots of your own.
-And you'll answer the big question: is Kim even the most famous sister anymore?
+In this Project, we explore the data underneath the hype in the form of search interest data from Google Trends.
+We recreate the Google Trends plot to visualize their ups and downs over time, then make a few custom plots.
+And we answer the big question: is Kim even the most famous sister anymore?

 ###### Project tasks  include:
 - The sisters and Google Trends